elixirschool/elixirschool/lessons/advanced/concurrency.md

 ### Message Passing

 To communicate, processes rely on message passing.
 There are two main components to this: `send/2` and `receive`.
 The `send/2` function allows us to send messages to PIDs.
-To listen we use `receive` to match messages, if no match is found the execution continues uninterupted.
+To listen we use `receive` to match messages, if no match is found the execution continues uninterrupted.

 ```elixir
 defmodule Example do